Our Clergy Team

 THE REV. DR. FABIAN VILLALOBOS

-In 2002, Fabian was ordained a priest in the Roman Catholic Church in Italy.
+In 2002, Fabian+ was ordained a priest in the Roman Catholic Church in Italy.
 He immediately began serving as Rector of two congregations, one of whose church was established in the 11th Century with extraordinary architectural and artistic value.
-He also held positions at the diocesan level, and in various social organizations, and he was a member of Pax Christi and the Cursillo Movement.
+He also held positions at the diocesan level, and in various social organizations, and was a member of Pax Christi and the Cursillo Movement.

-In 2011, Fr.
+Fr.
 Fabian served in Kairos Prison Ministry as a spiritual advisor in 2011; he taught New Testament at the Instituto Teologico de San Mateo, Dallas; and annually in February from 2012-2020, he served on the Honduras Mission Team with the Episcopal Church of the Epiphany in Richardson, TX.
 Fabian+ supports Oak Cliff Churches for Emergency Aid housed in Christ Church Chapman Hall and where his wife, DeeAnn Villalobos, serves as Executive Director.
-He also continues extending support to The Well, the Bridge Stewpot, Austin Street Centre, the Brotherhood of St. Andrew and Camp All Saints as he is able.
+He also continues extending support to The Well, the Bridge Stewpot, Austin Street Centre, the Brotherhood of St. Andrew, Cursillo, and Camp All Saints as he is able.
 Rev. Villalobos currently serves on the Board of Trustees of Episcopal Foundation of Dallas, and as Convenor for the Sewanee Ministry Collaborative (2019-2022), and as Advisory Board Member for Bishop Arts STEAM Academy.

-Fabian+ and his wife DeeAnn, enjoy reading, going to the cinema, traveling, and spending time with their five children and all their grandchildren.
+Fabian+ and his wife DeeAnn, enjoy reading and studying together, going to the cinema, traveling globally, and spending time with their five children and all their grandchildren.

 THE REV. ANDREA CONKLIN, DEACON